 Jakabov palace, Gothic Revival palace in Old Town, Košice, Slovakia.

-Peter Jakab built the palace in 1899 as a private residence.
-After World War II, the building became a presidential residence for Czechoslovakia.
+Peter Jakab had the palace built in 1899 as a private home for himself and his family.
+After World War II, the building was repurposed as a presidential residence for Czechoslovakia.

-The street name Mlynska means Miller Street and refers to an old mill that once stood near the palace.
-Some older residents still call the building by this connection to the area's former industrial past.
+The name Mlynska means Miller Street in Slovak and refers to an old mill that once stood near the site of the palace.
+This former industrial use of the area is easy to forget when standing in front of the ornate stone facade today.

 The community of curious travelers